yumin-jung/TIL/README.md

-# TIL 🔥
-Today I Learned
+# Today I Learned 🌱
+## Rules
+    1. Write in English.
+    2. Write clear commit logs.
+    3. As simple as possible.